loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 === Allow using the system-stack for stacks
-In the current implementation of #ln, all dynamically created stacks are heap-allocated using GLIBC's malloc.
+In the current implementation of #ln, all dynamically created stacks are heap-allocated using glibc's malloc.
 This can potentially lead to unnecessary overhead, and can be a blockage for using the platform on more restricted platforms such as embedded devices.
-To alleviate this, giving the developer the option to allocate dynamic stacks on the system-stack would work (maybe as a compiler flag), and would remove the reliance on the libraries such as GLIBC.
+To alleviate this, giving the developer the option to allocate dynamic stacks on the system-stack would work (maybe as a compiler flag), and would remove the reliance on the libraries such as glibc.

 To implement this the language would need to include a runtime which can keep track of which memory regions on the system-stack are currently in use, as to make sure